herohasan0/chat-app/README.md

 # chatApp
-Design of a chat application jest using html and css.
+Design of a chat application just using html and css.